rbisdorff/Digraph3/docSphinx/pearls.rst

 Computing the bpv-set of weak Condorcet winners ...............................................

 The relation of a given outranking digraph :math:`G(X,R)` is an evident example of a bpv-set.
 And, as shown in :numref:`CondorcetWinners1` below, the epistemic fusion ring operators may for instance be used for computing the bpv-set of *weak Condorcet winners* of such a digraph *G*.
-The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see Line 6).
+The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see Line 5).

 .. code-block:: pycon
    :caption: Computing the bpv-set of the weak Condorcet winner(s)
    :name: CondorcetWinners1
    :linenos:
-   :emphasize-lines: 6,9,10,16,17
+   :emphasize-lines: 5,8-10,14-16

    >>> from outrankingDigraphs import *
-   >>> t = RandomCBPerformanceTableau(weightDistribution="equiobjectives",
+   >>> t = Random3ObjectivesPerformanceTableau(
-   ...                                numberOfActions=9,numberOfCriteria=13,
-   ...                                missingDataProbability=0.05,seed=700)
+   ...           numberOfActions=9,numberOfCriteria=13,seed=1)
    >>> g = BipolarOutrankingDigraph(t)
    >>> bpvWinners = g.computeBpvCondorcetWinners()
    >>> bpvWinners.showMembershipCharacteristics()
     Bipolar-valued weak Condorcet winners set
-     a7a:  +0.2045
-     a3n:  +0.0227
-     a1c:  +0.0000
-     a2c:  +0.0000
+     p2:  +0.2222
+     p6:  +0.1944
+     p5:  +0.0278
-     a4a:  +0.0000
+     p3:  +0.0000
-     a5c:  +0.0000
+     p4:  +0.0000
-     a8n:  +0.0000
+     p9:  +0.0000
-     a6a:  -0.0682
-     a9c:  -0.1364
+     p1:  -0.1389
+     p7:  -0.1389
+     p8:  -0.1667

-In the given random outranking digraph :math:`G(X,R)` both alternatives *a7* and *a3* are positive weak Condorcet winners, whereas alternatives *a9* and *a6* are negative weak Condorcet winners, that is a positive weak Condorcet losers (see Lines 9-10 and 16-17 above).
+In the given random outranking digraph :math:`G(X,R)` three alternatives, *p2*, *p6* and *p5* are positive weak Condorcet winners, whereas alternatives *p1*, *p7* and *p8* are negative weak Condorcet winners, that is a positive weak Condorcet losers (see Lines 8-10 and 14-16 above).

 The individual bipolar-valued credibilities to '*be a weak Condorcet winner*' are computed as follows.
 For each individual alternative *x in X*, the conjunctive epistemic :math:`\otimes` fusion of the *outranking* credibility *R(x,y)* for all :math:`y \neq x` in *X* measures indeed the more or less *outranking power* of *x* and the conjunctive epistemic :math:`\otimes` fusion of the *not outranked* credibility *-R(y,x)*  for all :math:`y \neq x` in *X* measures the more or less *not outranked condition* of *x*.
 A disjunctive epistemic :math:`\oplus` fusion of both these measures delivers eventually the result.
 It is worthwhile noticing that the dual of this result gives by the way the bpv-set of the corresponding weak Condorcet losers.

    >>> g.showHTMLRelationTable(
-   ...            ['a7','a3','a1','a2','a4','a5','a8','a6','a9'])
+   ...            ['a2','a6','a5','a3','a4','a9','a1','a7','a8'])

 .. figure:: condorcetWinners.png
    :name: condorcetWinners2